s0h3ck/h3ck-c0ding/CTFs/RC3 CTF 2016/README.md

 > Cipher Text: 7sj-ighm-742q3w4t

 ## Write-up
 The idea behind this problem is to find out which cipher is.
-In each CTF, it's pretty common to have a subtitution cipher.
-No doubt, I though it would be the Caesar cipher, but the first half (almost each challenge) had `RC3-2016-` so, the substitution cipher must handle the number as well.
+In each CTF, it's pretty common to have a substitution cipher.
+No doubt, I thought it would be the Caesar cipher, but the first half (almost each challenge) had `RC3-2016-` so, the substitution cipher must handle the number as well.

-A slight modification of the standard Caesar cipher give us a equivalent to a right shift of 20.
+A slight modification of the standard Caesar cipher gives us an equivalent to a right shift of 20.

 ```text
 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ